 Dr. Meeker: He do- of course he should because they’re different people.

 Jim: The culture would not tell us that.

-Meg: Leonard Sax, great friend of mine, fabulous book, Why Gender Matters, it’s a fabulous book, and it really talks about anybody that’s parented more than one child and particularly, you know, more than one sex of a child, by the time the child’s 6-months-old, they’re very different.
-They just come out; boys come out moving and building and smashing.
+Dr. Meeker: … Leonard Saks, great friend of mine, fabulous book, Why Gender Matters.
+It’s a fabulous book, and it really talks about, anybody that’s parented more than one child, and particularly, you know, more than one sex of a child.
+You know from, by the time a child’s six months old, they’re very different.
+They just come out.
+Boys come out moving and building and smashing.

-Meg: It’s true and studies show, you know, you put a moving object in front of an infant boy and in front of an infant girl.
-The boy stares at it.
-You put a face in front of an infant boy and an infant girl and the girl stares at the face and the boy looks around it.
+Dr. Meeker: You know, adoring you.
+It’s true.
+And studies show, you know, you put a moving object in front of an infant boy and in front of an infant girl, the boy stares at it.
+You put a face in front of an infant boy and an infant girl, and the girl stares at the face, and the boy just can’t, w- what, what?